Open-Attestation/documentation-website/website/docs/guides-section/overview-guides.md

 sidebar_label: Overview
 ---

-If you are a developer, you can build your own software solutions on top of OpenAttestation by performing the following tasks:
+If you are a developer, you can refer to these guides and use OpenAttestation by performing the following tasks:

 * Create: